tudelft3d/prepair/README.md

 ## How to run it?

-You can run prepair from the command-line or using our [QGIS plug-in](https://github.com/tudelft-gist/prepair-qgis), which you can get from the official QGIS repository.
+You can run prepair from the command-line or through our [QGIS plug-in](https://github.com/tudelft-gist/prepair-qgis), which you can get from the official QGIS repository.

 A [WKT](http://en.wikipedia.org/wiki/Well-known_text) or an OGR dataset (shapefile, geojson or GML for instance) is read as input, and a WKT or a shapefile (a MultiPolygon) is given as output: